maxcountryman/git-dude/osx/README.md

 These scripts, com.sickill.git-dude.plist and git-dude-launcher.sh are intended to automatically load git-dude upon restart.

+To install first update the execution path, `/Users/$USER/.git-dude/git-dude-launcher.sh` where `$USER` is your username.
-To install simply copy com.sickill.git-dude.plist to ~/Library/LaunchAgents, e.g. `$cp com.sickill.git-dude.plist ~/Library/LaunchAgents`.
-Then copy the
+Then simply copy com.sickill.git-dude.plist to ~/Library/LaunchAgents,
+e.g. `$cp com.sickill.git-dude.plist ~/Library/LaunchAgents`.
+Finally copy the
 shell script to your .git-dude folder, e.g. `$cp git-dude-launcher.sh ~/.git-dude`.